Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Four-point functions of 1/2-BPS operators

 The operator $\Delta_{\varepsilon}$ is defined as

 in terms of the differential operator

-Other than when $\varepsilon=1,2,3,\dots$ (corresponding to even number of dimensions $d\geq4$), the fractional and/or negative powers of $D_\varepsilon$ render the operator $\Delta_\varepsilon$ non-local, making it \textit{a priori} unclear how to work with the functions $\TT^{\{k_i\}}_{I,J}$ and $h^{\{k_i\}}_I$ directly with more global information about the four-point function $\GG^{\{k_i\}}$.
-Nevertheless, we can manipulate these expressions by noting that the operator $\Delta_\varepsilon$ has as its eigenfunctions a family of two-variable symmetric polynomials $P^{(\varepsilon)}_{a,b}$ known as Jack polynomials \cite{Jack:1970,Dolan:2000ut,Dolan:2011dv} which satisfy
+Other than when $\varepsilon=1,2,3,\dots$ (corresponding to even number of dimensions $d\geq4$), the fractional and/or negative powers of $D_\varepsilon$ render the operator $\Delta_\varepsilon$ non-local, making it \textit{a priori} unclear how to work with the functions $\TT^{\{k_i\}}_{I,J}$ and $h^{\{k_i\}}_I$ directly without more global information about the four-point function $\GG^{\{k_i\}}$.
+Nevertheless, we can manipulate these expressions by noting that the operator $\Delta_\varepsilon$ has as its eigenfunctions a family of two-variable symmetric functions $P^{(\varepsilon)}_{a,b}$ known as Jack polynomials \cite{Jack:1970,Dolan:2000ut,Dolan:2011dv} which satisfy

 in terms of the Pochhammer symbol $(x)_y=\Gamma[x+y]/\Gamma[x]$.
-The operator $\Delta_\varepsilon$ has a non-trivial kernel, implying an ambiguity in the definition of the two-variable reduced correlators $\TT^{\{k_i\}}_{I,J}$.
+The operator $\Delta_\varepsilon$ has a non-trivial kernel which implies an ambiguity in the definition of the reduced correlator functions.
 As originally described in \cite{Dolan:2004mu}, we can use this ambiguity to eliminate some of the single-variable contributions $h^{\{k_i\}}_I$ in \eqref{eq:Fh} through redefinitions of $\TT^{\{k_i\}}_{I,J}$ and the other single-variable functions $h^{\{k_i\}}_{I'}$.
+Finally, it will be useful to note that the conformal blocks $G_{\Delta,\ell}^{\Delta_{12},\Delta_{34}}$ appearing in Equations \eqref{eq:Ablockdecomp} and \eqref{eq:superblock} can also be expanded in Jack polynomials as